Artistic Director

 He began his full-time training at the Beijing Dance Academy at the age of 11, studying for seven years in the Vaganova method.
 He then earned a full scholarship to the New Zealand School of Dance through the Asian Grand Prix competition in Hong Kong, graduating with a Diploma in Dance.
 His professional career includes performing with Royal New Zealand Ballet under Ethan Stiefel, Singapore Ballet led by Janek Schergen, and Queensland Ballet under Li Cunxin.
 Tony has worked with renowned choreographers such as Liam Scarlett, Kinsun Chan, Edwaard Liang, and Nils Christe, gaining extensive experience in both classical and contemporary repertoires.

-In addition to performing, Tony has contributed to the Advanced Ballet Syllabus for the Australian Teachers of Dancing and is a registered Progressive Ballet Technique (PBT) teacher.
-He is currently completing the Professional Dancers’ Graduate Teaching Diploma (PDGTD) with the Royal Academy of Dance, graduating in October 2025.
+In addition to performing, Tony has contributed to the Advanced Ballet Syllabus for the Australian Teachers of Dancing and is a Registered Progressive Ballet Technique (PBT) teacher.
+He is a Registered Teacher of the Royal Academy of Dance (RTS), having completed the Professional Dancers’ Graduate Teaching Diploma (PDGTD) with the Royal Academy of Dance.

 At Yue Dance Academy, Tony’s vision is to create a supportive and inspiring environment where every dancer — from beginner to aspiring professional — can achieve their personal best while developing a lifelong love of dance.
 Because every step is a journey, and every journey deserves to be nurtured.